Automated Car Technology That Can Make You Safer

 From helping you stay in your lane to ensuring you maintain an appropriate following distance, automated and connected car technology can reduce accidents and keep you safer on the road.
 But with new technologies emerging every day, it can be tough to keep track of the all the features available.
 We understand, and we’re here to help!
 Whether you’re considering purchasing a new car or simply looking to add technological enhancements to an older vehicle, we’ll walk you through some of the key options.

-Stay One Step Ahead of a Collision: Everyone can benefit from an extra set of eyes on the road, which is why collision avoidance systems are super to safety-savvy drivers like you.
-Utilizing lasers, radar and/or cameras to track objects in the car’s trajectory, the system will alert you to potential problems on the road around you.
-It will even keep track of your blind spot.
-Some systems can actually apply the break should you react slowly.
-Best of all, you don’t have to buy a new vehicle to enjoy the benefits of collision avoidance technology: For just a few hundred dollars you can install an aftermarket blind spot monitoring system that works with dashboard cameras.
+Stay one step ahead of a collision.
+Everyone can benefit from an extra set of eyes on the road, which is why collision avoidance systems are super for safety-savvy drivers like you.
+Utilizing lasers, radar or cameras to track objects in the car’s trajectory, the system will alert you to potential problems on the road around you.
+It can even keep track of your blind spot, and some systems actually apply the break should you react slowly.
+Best of all, you don’t have to buy a new vehicle to enjoy the benefits of collision avoidance technology — for just a few hundred dollars, you can install an aftermarket blind spot monitoring system that works with dashboard cameras.

 Check with your car manufacturer for safe systems that are compatible with your car.
 Depending on your car policy, your insurance rates may be affected by adding safety features like these, too.